Parmesan & Herb Dutch Baby with Sausage & Onions

 ½ small yellow onion, sliced

 Preheat the oven to 425°.
-Place an 8-inch cast-iron skillet in the oven to preheat.
+Place an 8-inch or 10-inch cast-iron or another heavy-bottomed skillet in the oven to preheat.

 Combine thyme, rosemary, and Parmesan in a small bowl and set to the side.